meditohq/medito-app/README.md

 ## Contributing

-Pull requests are welcome.
-For significant changes, please open an issue first to discuss what you would like to change.

 API keys are generated for regular contributors (called "volunteers").

 To volunteer, join our [Telegram channel](https://t.me/medito.app) and go to "Discussion", then ask there for a key.